-If these actions are resolved against us, substantial modifications of our existing coalfired power plants would be required.
+If these actions are resolved against us, substantial modifications of our existing coal-fired power plants would be required.
 In addition, we could be required to invest significantly in additional emission control equipment, accelerate the timing of capital expenditures, pay penalties and/or halt operations.
 Moreover, our results of operations could be reduced and our financial position could suffer due to the consequent distraction of management and the expense of ongoing litigation.
+Other parties have settled similar lawsuits.